 I love you a lot and you became very precious to me.
 I am deeply touched and feel very thankful for meeting you.

 It is not easy for me to go now, but it seems to be time for me to move on.

 I will take the love and everything I have experienced here with me on my way.

 Thank you so much for showing me who you are and thank you for letting me be who I am!”

-Stephanie is an occupational therapist who has worked in 2011/12 for 10 months with us at Deepam.
-Above words she had written in our volunteer book.
+Stephanie is an occupational therapist who has worked with us at Deepam for 10 months in 2011/12.
+She wrote the above words in our volunteer book.